akkinoc/orika-spring-boot-starter/README.md

 ## Configuration properties

 "orika-spring-boot-starter" provides the following configuration properties.
-These can configure by your "application.yml" / "application.properties".
+These can be configure by your "application.yml" / "application.properties".

 ```yaml
 orika: